Traveler's guide

 An information bulletin board posted at your hotel's reception desk provides you with the following information:

-• The schedule and details of shuttle services to the Grand Tour Village;
+- The schedule and details of shuttle buses to the Grand Tour Village;

 Shuttle bus between village and hotel